 It is important in early development to have these capacities: Connection to self and others, getting our needs met, being our own person, having meaningful relationships (depth) and living with presence and an open heart.
 If we were not afforded these resources when growing up, it can lead to anxiety, stress, addiction and depression later in life.

-I am a trauma focused therapist and board approved LMFT supervisor.
+I have advanced training and extensive experience as a trauma focused therapist and board approved therapist supervisor.
 And I can offer you a safe and supportive environment to work through what is getting in the way of reclaiming what was lost in your childhood.
 I believe there is mind-body connection when it comes to trauma.
 So we'll identify old beliefs and coping behavior that you want to replace as well as finding ways to work with trauma as it shows up in your body and nervous system.
 It's a top/down and bottom/up approach.
 And through the process of therapy, you can build a healthier sense of yourself and move towards calm, aliveness, confidence, motivation and deeper connection.

 Call me today for a free 15-minute consultation: 512-333-4820.

 There is much more to you than the hurt and pain you experienced.
 Much more.
 But unfortunately it can feel like a lot of who you believe you are.
 In truth, our childhood wounds are only a part of us.
 The really hard thing about trauma is that the memory of what happened to us as children is impaired and partial.
 When we have endured abuse, the part of the brain that encodes memory turns down or turns off.
 So we don't have an explicit memory of those early years.
 And we make up stories or beliefs about ourselves to try to make sense.